-Regarding access to locally commissioned services within the 13 pharmacies:
+Regarding access to Locally Commissioned Services within the 13 pharmacies:

-- 3 pharmacies provide the EOL medicines service commissioned via the CCG - Stop Smoking is provided in 4 of the pharmacies. - Sexual health services are provided in 5 pharmacies, providing EHC and chlamydia screening and treatment. - 7 pharmacies provide supervised consumption - 1 pharmacy provide needle exchange
+- 3 pharmacies provide the end-of-life medicines service commissioned via the CCG - Stop smoking is provided in 4 pharmacies. - Sexual health services are provided in 5 pharmacies, providing EHC and chlamydia screening and treatment. - 7 pharmacies provide supervised consumption - 1 pharmacy provides needle exchange

-Health information provided in Appendix H is not broken down by locality.
+Health information provided in Appendix J is not broken down by locality.
 Section 6.4 discusses improvements and better access across the whole of Bedford Borough.

 Bedford South is the most deprived locality in Bedford Borough, therefore it is important to have access to relevant services in the locality.
-Just over one-third (38%) provide sexual health services and 31% provide stop smoking services in the locality.
-None of the pharmacies in this locality providing these services are open on a Sunday.
+Just over one-third (38%) of pharmacies provide sexual health services and 31% provide stop smoking services in the locality.
+None of the pharmacies in this locality providing these services is open on a Sunday.